 Molded cleats, turf shoes, or flat-soled soccer shoes are required.
 Metal studs of any kind are not allowed.
 Teams MUST be dressed in matching colored jerseys or shirts.
-Teams are required to have alternate color jerseys for away games when the home team wears the same primary color.
-Shin guards are required, and socks must cover shin guards at all times.
+Teams are required to have alternate color jerseys for games when they are designated the visitor team, when the home team wears the same or similar primary color.
+Shin guards are recommended but not required.
 Goalkeepers must have a different distinctive jersey color from both their teammates, opponents, and the referee.

 E. REFEREE STAFF

 SOPFC management would like to reaffirm that referees appointed to officiate each game have complete authority, and that his/her decisions on points of fact connected with the game are final.
 Officials are independent subcontractors and are not employees of SOPFC.
-Officiating will be monitored and assessed periodically to provide quality officiating.
+Officiating will be monitored and assessed regularly to provide quality officiating.
 Constructive comments regarding officiating are welcomed and encouraged.
-Please submit any such comments in writing.
-Complaints regarding officials should be submitted in writing and contain points of fact.
+Please submit any such comments via email to SOPFC.
+Complaints regarding officials should be submitted via email as well, and contain points of fact.
 Do not discuss officiating or the officials with SOPFC staff during or immediately after your game.

 F. LEVELS OF COMPETITION